samuelhegner/GameEngine_Assignment/Submission_Markdown.md

 I got help with the terrain generation from the lectures and youtube tutorials.
 Primarily the editor scripts and getting the mesh and the 2d texture to display in editor without using playmode.
 The rest I managed to do myself with help of the api and forums.

 ## What am I the most proud of
 I’m most proud of the clouds and the forest mainly because I was able to builds of tutorials and adjust/modify them to suit me.
 I was able to do things like sample colours using raycast for the clouds, i was able to procedurally place object on the mesh vertices based on regions, work with the post processing stack, basic obstacle avoidance with raycasts, particle systems with particle collisions.
 Also I feel like from now on I can expand the procedural world, add more things to spawn and start adding ai and other behaviours to spawnable things.
+I also leaned to Object pool and to use more oop concepts in unity

 ## Video